College Lecturer in Psychology

 University Research Lecturer, Department of Experimental Psychology

 Dr Dowker has a special interest in the application of research in psychology to education and especially to the development of intervention programs for children with mathematical difficulties.
-She is the lead researcher on the Catch Up Numeracy intervention project, with funding from the Esmee Fairbairn Charitable Trust and the Caxton Trust.
-This is an individualized intervention programme for primary school children who are low achievers in mathematics.
-The programme has been implemented in about 45 local authorities in the United Kingdom and is now being extended to Ireland.
+She is the lead researcher on the Catch Up Numeracy intervention project: an individualized intervention programme for primary school children who are low attainers in mathematics.

 She is a member of the Early Years Mathematics Group and of the British Dyslexia Association Committee on Dyscalculia.
 She has written two reviews on mathematics intervention programmes for the British Government and one for the Education Endowment Foundation.